 We're glad you are joining us!
-The UA Peace Corps Fellows are a close-knit and helpful bunch of folks.
-Your fellow Fellows understand your Peace Corps experience, and know what you are going through; they are happy to help with any questions.
-This guide was written especially to help you find your feet as you begin school and integrate into life in Tucson.
-If you have any questions that aren't answered here (and you will), feel free to ask Georgia, Jenna, J-Lynne, the Peace Corps Club officers (Nate, Gerry, Sara, Frank, and Abby), or any of the mentors.
+The UA Peace Corps Coverdell Fellows are a close-knit and helpful community.
+Your fellow Fellows understand your Peace Corps experience, and know what you are going through.
+They are happy to help with any questions.
+This guide was written especially to help you find your way as you begin school and integrate into life in Tucson.
+If you have any questions that aren't answered here (and you will), feel free to ask the Coverdell Office, the Peace Corps Club officers or any of the mentors.
 We are all ready and willing to help you in your transition!
 The southwest is an intriguing mix of cultures, opportunities, and challenges, and this guide will introduce some of the things we love about this place and community.